 All media inquiries are to be directed to the designated spokesperson.
-If the spokesperson is not available and the situation demands immediate communication with the media, please review the following quidelines:
+If the spokesperson is not available and the situation demands immediate communication with the media, please review the following guidelines:

-- Remember that our first and most important priority is the safety and well-being of our employees, their families and other individuals affected by this situation.
-Reinforce this with the media in every communication. - "No Comment" is never an appropriate response.
+- 1. Remember that our first and most important priority is the safety and wellbeing of our employees, their families and other individuals affected by this situation.
+Reinforce this with the media in every communication. - 2.
+"No Comment" is never an appropriate response.
 If you are asked a question that you can't respond to or are uncertain about, assure the media that you will seek out the answer and respond as soon as possible. - 3.
 Keep responses short and direct.
 Avoid over-informing. - 4.
 Never supply information "off-the-record".
-Assume you are always on the record. - Body language can send an important message about your control of the situation.
+Assume you are always on the record. - 5.
+Body language can send an important message about your control of the situation.
 Look your interviewer directly in the eye and project a sense of confidence. - 6.
 Do what you promise.
 If you commit to getting back to a reporter with a response, do so as quickly as possible or ensure that someone else will. - 7.
 Don't get pulled into a hole.
-If a reporter takes you down a path of questioning that seems unproductive or inappropriate, try to redirect the discussion to issues that are more pertinent to the crisis at hand. - 8.
-Practice does make perfect.
-There's no substitute for "trying out" your own responses
+If a reporter takes you down a path of questioning that seems unproductive or inappropriate, try to redirect the discussion to issues that are more pertinent to the crisis at hand.

-- before an interview.
+- 8. Practice does make perfect.
+There's no substitute for "trying out" your own responses before an interview.
 Even in a crisis, pull a colleague aside and ask him/her to drill you for a few minutes. - 9.
-Speak the reporter's language, remembering that he/she may not be familiar with the - See Speak the reporter's ranguage, Terhenibering that neystie may not be familiar with the construction vocabulary.
+Speak the reporter's language, remembering that he/she may not be familiar with the construction vocabulary. - 10.
 Remember: The right information is always better than fast information.
 Even when you feel pressured, if you are unsure about any response, offer to get back to the reporter with the right answer.
 The media will appreciate your commitment to providing solid information.